bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 ### Block Timestamp
 The block timestamp is Unix epoch time when the miner started hashing the header according to the miner's clock.
 The block timestamp must be greater than the median time of the previous 11 blocks.
 Note that when validating the first 11 blocks of the chain, you will need to know how to handle arrays of less than length 11 to get a median.
 A node will not accept a block with a timestamp more than 2 hours ahead of its view of network-adjusted time.

-Well if you're writing the code and .

 ### Difficulty Target
 The difficulty target is a 256-bit unsigned integer which a header hash must be less than or equal to for that header to be a valid part of the block chain.
 The header field *nBits* provides only 32 bits of space, so the target number uses a less precise format called "compact" which works like a base-256 version of scientific notation.
 As a base-256 number, nBits can be parsed as bytes the same way you might parse a decimal number in base-10 scientific notation.